Damping torque: Uses

-Damping torque is used to enable fast and accurate reading of an object that undergoes oscillation.
-Due to inertia, an object in motion tends to stay in motion, thus requiring a counteractive force to bring it to its final rate of oscillation in a short period of time.
+Damping torque is used to allow fast and accurate measurement of an oscillating object.
+Due to inertia, an object in motion tends to stay in motion, thus requiring a counteracting force to bring it to its final rate of oscillation within a short time.
 Damping torque does this by opposing the natural oscillation, enabling the user to get an accurate reading.
 It is used in most experiments that involve gathering data of a system that is in motion, as one of the only ways to obtain accurate data.
 It also has many different methods of production as outlined above, allowing it to be used in many models where a counteractive force is required.
 Although, as noted above there are certain methods of creating damping torque that are only applicable to a system if it meets the correct requirements.

 Measurement

 Damping torque is a motion that isn't assigned numbers while being used, but rather is tested and observed using a pointer in an experiment.
 A pointer of a device is the part that shows the damping torque based on a deflection torque vs time graph.
 This is done by taking into account both deflection and controlling torque in order to give the correct amount of damping torque.
 Deflection torque is what causes the pointer on the machine to oscillate, and the controlling torque is a counteractive force that stops the pointer from oscillating uncontrollably.
 Deflection torque and controlling torque work in a similar way to a scale, in that deflection torque is the weight that is pressed on the scale and the controlling torque is the counterweight that is used to balance out the initial weight.
 In order to get good results it is very important that these two forces equal one another.